obb199/machineLearning/README.md

 # machineLearning
-Here I gonna put some projects about artificial intelligence and machines learning.
+Here I gonna put some projects about artificial intelligence and machine learning.
 I hope you enjoy!